nayere6342/sep11-freedom-project/blog/entry04.md

 Moving on,

 One thing I have learned thoughout this entry process is that.
-One like I said before I have learned is that _kaboom.js_ is much more simple than I thought.
+One like I said before I have learned is that, _kaboom.js_ is much more simple than I thought.
 Last entry I stated that I thought it was complex overall.
 This was because I didn't really know how _kaboom.js_ work to begin with.